shawonibnkamal/shawonnotes/revision-notes/igcse/physics/1-forces-and-motion.md

 **1.29 describe experiments to investigate how extension varies with applied force for helical springs, metal wires and rubber bands**

-### Experiment: Investigating extension with applied force in spring
+::: details Experiment: Investigating extension with applied force in spring

 Apparatus: